 In Congress, I have worked to guarantee that all women have affordable, quality health care, including reproductive health care, without government interference.
 I am a strong supporter of enforcing equal pay for equal work and a co-sponsor of the Paycheck Fairness Act.
-And I have worked with colleagues to help break the culture of silence surrounding domestic violence and sexual assault, including in our military, including by passing the Violence Against Women Reauthorization Act of 2013.
+And I have worked with colleagues to help break the culture of silence surrounding domestic violence and sexual assault, including in our military, including by passing the Violence Against Women Reauthorization Act.

 More on Women

-Congresswoman Betty McCollum (DFL-Minn.) released the following statement after House Republicans announced their bill to repeal the Affordable Care Act:
+Congresswoman Betty McCollum (DFL-Minn.) released the following statement today after voting to pass H.R.
+5376, the Build Back Better Act:

-Congresswoman Betty McCollum (DFL-Minn.) released the following statement regarding Friday’s presidential inauguration ceremony:
+Congresswoman McCollum released the following statement: